-Despite the large amount of data collected by onboard observers, not all details of the searching process are documented.
-The following is a summary of some key information that is not collected by onboard observers:
+In spite of the large amount of data collected by onboard observers, not all details of the searching process are documented.
+The following is a brief summary of some key information that is not collected by onboard observers:

-- Effort information for the helicopter (when search by the helicopter began and ended; helicopter location during search; all dolphin sightings seen by the helicopter pilot during search); - b.
-The amount of time bird radar is in use for search; - c.
-Whether tunas were associated with the sighting, for those sightings that did not lead to a purse-seine set (and the amount of tuna); - d.
-Best estimates of herd size and species composition for all sightings recorded (best estimates are only made by the observer if the dolphin herd becomes involved in a purse-seine set).
+- a) Effort information for the helicopter (when search by the helicopter began and ended; helicopter location during search; all dolphin sightings seen by the helicopter pilot during search); - b) The amount of time bird-radar is in use for search; - c) Whether tuna were associated with the sighting, for those sightings that did not lead to a purse-seine set (and the amount tuna); - d) Best estimates of school size and species composition for all sightings recorded (best estimates are only made by the observer if the dolphin school becomes involved in a purse-seine set).

 Because of the large amount of observer data, relative to data from fishery-independent surveys, methods to estimate indices of relative abundance from purse-seine observer data have been proposed (Hammond and Laake 1983; Buckland and Anganuzzi 1988; Anganuzzi and Buckland 1989).
-At the time these methods were proposed, the primary method of dolphin herd detection was by the vessel crew using high-powered binoculars (Buckland and Anganuzzi 1988; Lennert-Cody et al. 2001).
+At the time these methods were proposed, the primary method of dolphin school detection was by the vessel crew using high-powered binoculars (Buckland and Anganuzzi 1988; Lennert-Cody et al. 2001).
 However, since this time search for dolphins associated with tunas has evolved and sightings associated with helicopter or radar constitute the majority of sightings (Lennert-Cody et al. 2001; 2016).
-Detailed discussion of the serious challenges to developing a reliable index from fisheries observer data, which include non-random distribution of tuna vessel search effort and potential differences in availability of sighting information by search, can be found in Buckland and Anganuzzi (1988) and Lennert-Cody et al. (2001, 2016).
+There are serious challenges to developing a reliable index from fisheries observer data, several of which are listed below.

+Nonrandom distribution of tuna vessel search effort